rmiessle/timeline-demo/plan.md

 Time is the “fourth dimension” but it is an element of our experience that we cannot change our place in.
 We can easily move in space (the other 3 dimensions) with enough will and force.
 However, we cannot move through time, other than the inevitable march forward.
 However, how we perceive time is very much on the personal experience of each person.
 There are additional challenges with how we move through time, especially as we approach the speed of light, but we will assume that we aren't doing that at the moment.

 Our brain encodes new experiences, but not familiar ones, into memory, and our retrospective judgment of time is based on how many new memories we create over a certain period.
 In other words, the more new memories we build on a weekend getaway, the longer that trip will seem in hindsight.
-[Why does time seem to speed up with age?](https://www.scientificamerican.com/article/why-does-time-seem-to-speed-up-with-age/)
+See "[Why does time seem to speed up with age?](https://www.scientificamerican.com/article/why-does-time-seem-to-speed-up-with-age/)" for some additional information on this concept.

-Most digital timelines and other similar tools use ISO standard date/time formats, which is based on a predominantly white, Euro-American conception of time.
+Most digital timelines and other similar tools use ISO standard date/time formats, which is based on a predominantly Western conception of time.
 This doesn't mean standards are bad!
 But the idea that time is a left-to-right, top-to-bottom, linear progression reflects how we read, as well as how we perceive time.
+But how we deal with time is also fluid.
 Think of the debate around Daylight Savings Time each year, and how we are willing to change how we perceive time because of how it conveniences/inconveniences us.
-Time zones, meant to standardize time across countries based on longitudinal distance from Greenwich, England (another arbritrary choice) don't line up either (see [Asia Time Zones](https://www.timetemperature.com/asia/asia_time_zones.shtml)).
+Time zones, meant to standardize time across countries (to make the trains run on time) based on longitudinal distance from Greenwich, England (another arbritrary choice) don't line up either (see [Asia Time Zones](https://www.timetemperature.com/asia/asia_time_zones.shtml)).

 ### Timeline Examples and Review
 Divide the workshop into X groups of X participants each.
 Each group reviews a timeline and briefly reports out after 5-7 minutes of analysis.